octosoft/octoscan/README.md

 Typically the scanner is invoked using existing management infrastructure.

-On workstations and client systems, it's highly recommended to start the scanner in the user's context (logon scripts etc.) as that gives you valuable device affinity information.
+On workstations and client systems, it's highly recommended to start the scanner in the user's context (logon scripts, macOS Launch Agents etc.) as that gives you valuable device affinity information.

 On servers, the scanner should be started in the root context, otherwise scanned information may be incomplete.